-Health and safety: ensuring effective arrangements are in place to meet our duties lead to reduced Breach of legislation and potential for enforcement action.
-Financial impact Steve Jorden Paul Lundy 4 3 11 .
-H&S policies and procedures have been reviewed and adopted .
-Risk Assessments completed including COVID-19 Provision of PPE is priority area of focus for both standard work issue and additional infection control requirements for COVID 19.
-2 Information and training programmes in place for staff and volunteers.
-Communications channels in place including COVID-19 focused H&S information H&S Governance Board maintains oversight of policy and practice with response to COVID-19 covered within business continuity support structure Additional budget has been allocated for rectifying all H&S and compliance items across our buildings and to bring full statutory compliance .
-We have established a H&S and Compliance function within PIFM where the right expertise is now in-house to enable us to bring and maintain the right level of compliance .
-H&S monitoring will be carried out in selected services to assess compliance subject to restrictions due to COVID-19; .
-Reporting of key data and issues to Leadership Teams and through business continuity support structure.
-This will include any incidents of work-related exposure to COVID-19 as per RIDDOR Home-working arrangements supported by advice, guidance, equipment etc., frequent messages from CEO and Internal Comms Specific arrangements in place to provide equipment for those with specialist requirements or needs.
-Ensuring staff continue to receive the necessary health and safety training - due current social distancing guidelines and restriction training is moved to online delivery where possible - Ongoing, alternative virtual delivery options now in place for most courses.
-Implement the actions of the recent H&S Audit (April 2020) to further improve systems and controls - Ongoing PIFM to implement management systems to monitor property compliance and safe working practices.
+CA 6 LR13 safety: governance policy could lead to •Breach of legislation and potential for enforcement action. •Financial impact (compensation or improvement actions) Steve Jorden Paul Lundy 4 3 1 H&amp;S policies and procedures have been reviewed and adopted Risk Assessments completed including COVID-19.
+Provision of PPE is priority area of focus for both standard work issue and additional infection control requirements for COVID 19.
+Information and training programmes in place for staff and volunteers.
+Communications channels in place including COVID-19 focused H&amp;S Governance Board maintains oversight of policy and practice with response to COVID-19 covered within business continuity support structure.
+Additional budget has been allocated for rectifying all H&amp;S and compliance items across our buildings and to bring full statutory compliance We have established a H&amp;S and Compliance function within PIFM where the right expertise is now in-house to enable us to bring and maintain the right level of compliance H&amp;S monitoring will be carried out in selected services to assess compliance subject to restrictions due to COVID-19; Reporting of key data and issues to Leadership Teams and through business continuity support structure.
+This will include any incidents of work-related exposure to COVID-19 as per RIDDOR.
+Home-working arrangements supported by advice, guidance, equipment etc., frequent messages from CEO and Internal Comms.
+4 8 Ensuring staff continue to receive the necessary health and safety training - due current social distancing guidelines and restriction training is moved to online delivery where possible - Ongoing, alternative virtual delivery options now in place for most courses.
+Implement the actions of the recent H&amp;S Audit (April 2020) to further improve systems and controls - Ongoing PIFM to implement management systems to monitor property compliance and safe working practices.
 Process for ensuring all buildings used or re-opened are reviewed and risk assessed to ensure they are COVID-Safe.
 Ongoing as part of recovery plan Review and risk assess any changes in government guidance to ensure safe and compliant practices are followed.
 This is monitored and reported through the business continuity (COVID-19) support structure.
-Ongoing - H&S updates and guidance published on intranet and maintained by H&S Team.
-Arrangements for supply and distribution of PPE is well established - no reported pressures. \leftrightarrow As of 2 nd Dec, return to Tier System (Ox T2).
-CEV staff who cannot work from home can return to frontline duties following risk assessment.
-As of Risk Assessments reviewed in light of guidance changes and safe systems of work appear effective.
-There has been 0 RIDDOR cases of COVID due to occupational exposure.
-Further work is underway to improve support for people working from home as part of Agile strategy.
-Review of H&S governance, resources and structures commenced to meet future organisational needs and objectives.
-9/12/2020 and recovery plans disruption occurs that puts additional pressure on business continuity arrangements.
-Essential Council Services and Covid-19 Response services are unable to be recovered within a reasonable time frame.
+Ongoing H&amp;S updates and guidance published on intranet and maintained by H&amp;S Team.
+Arrangements for supply and distribution of PPE is well established - no reported pressures. $\leftrightarrow$ LR14 and recovery plans Resilience to an occurs that puts additional pressure on Essential Council Services and Covid-19 Response services are unable to be recovered within a reasonable time frame.
 Impacts could include risk to life or welfare, financial loss (for example due to litigation) and reduction of trust in Council services Yvonne Rees Rob MacDougall 4 4 1 A business continuity improvement programme is under way and has led to significant improvements including to a consistent approach to business impact assessments, service business continuity frameworks and business continuity plans.
 Review of London Bridge undertaken by corporate leads.
-Health Protection Board, MOAC and Surveillance Cell in place to manage pandemic surveillance, implementation of restrictions and Oxfordshire System communications COVID19 security on building are in place to support the restart of services and this is being coordinated by the Organisational Recovery Steering Group and CEDR.
-Business Continuity Plans have been reviewed in light of lessons learnt from the first wave of the pandemic. \leftrightarrow Absence levels are being monitored but have not risen to significant levels 9/12/2020
+9 4 2 2 { Health Protection Board, MOAC and Surveillance Cell in place to manage pandemic surveillance, implementation of restrictions and Oxfordshire System communications COVID19 security on building are in place to support the restart of services and this is being coordinated by the Organisational Recovery Steering Group and CEDR.
+Business Continuity Plans have been reviewed in light of lessons learnt from the first wave of the pandemic. $\leftrightarrow$